IQ404/IQ404/README.md

 - currently a postgraduate student studying [Computer Game Engineering MSc](https://www.ncl.ac.uk/postgraduate/degrees/5152f/) from Newcastle University
 - BSc Physics from UCL

+There are far too many things in life I love: from mathematical logic to tennis, from philosophy to music...
+I love paintings but I don't know how to draw, so I'm trying to learn to let the computer draw for me; I love physics but NPR and techniques in non-physical rendering actually interest me most...

 Here are what you might find on my Github (not much right now!):

-- Usually I keep a [list of my notes](https://github.com/IQ404/Notes/blob/e3169a6a42ec8b294e48980b283e4fb663921220/README.md) (currently private 😟 will be made public soon... ) on what I have been studying from various resources (there's even a notes on tennis... ).
+- Usually I keep a [list of my notes](https://github.com/IQ404/Notes/blob/e3169a6a42ec8b294e48980b283e4fb663921220/README.md) (currently private 😟 will be made public soon... ) on what I have been studying from various resources (there's even notes on tennis... ).

 - In my spare time, I studied an online course ([GAMES101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html), Introduction to Computer Graphics) taught in Chinese by [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).
 [Here]() (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.
 [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.